barrelstrength/sprout-docs/docs/email/notification-emails.md

 ::: tip
 Adding custom fields to your Email will require that you also create [Email Templates](./default-email-templates.md) that work with those fields.
 :::

-### Craft 2

-Creating a new Notification Email requires two steps:

-1. Define the Notification Email: You can create a new notification email and define it's Entry Template and Custom Field Layout in `Sprout Email->Settings (Gear Icon)->Notifications->New Notification`

-2. Create the Notification Email: Once you have a notification email defined, you can add your content, set your sender and recipients, and set your rule that triggers the email in the Notification Entry.

 #### Define the Notification Email